Shopify/polaris/src/components/MediaCard/README.md

 ---
-name: Video card
+name: Media card
 category: Structure
 keywords:
   - MediaCard
   - actionable
   - updates
   - new features
+  - Media card
-  - video card
+  - image card
   - feature card
   - card with thumbnail
   - thumbnail card
 ---

-# Video card
+# Media card

-Video cards provide a consistent layout for contextual learning system content.
-Use to wrap thumbnails of educational videos about Shopify admin features in context.
+## Media cards provide a consistent layout to present the merchants with information.

----

 ## Best practices

-Video cards should:
+Media cards should:

 - Clearly articulate the benefit of the feature and what it does in the context of where it is managed
 - Provide merchants with a clear call to action
 - Show targeted content toward specific user types where possible to maximize relevance and impact
-- Use a video player with a thumbnail that helps to communicate the subject of the video or merchant benefit
-- Be positioned at the bottom of the page to avoid getting in the way of a merchant task, unless used within an empty state
 - Be dismissable

 ---

 ## Content guidelines

-- Do not use video cards as advertisements for your feature.
+- Do not use Media cards as advertisements for your feature.
 Instead they should educate the merchant about how to accomplish tasks related to the section they’re in.

 ### Title

-Video card titles should follow the content guidelines for [headings and subheadings](https://polaris.shopify.com/content/actionable-language#section-headings-and-subheadings).
+Media card titles should follow the content guidelines for [headings and subheadings](https://polaris.shopify.com/content/actionable-language#section-headings-and-subheadings).

 ### Body content